While selecting your Betta fish pet should be based on personal tastes, the Crowntail betta fish is a popular choice, and for several reasons.

 A Crowntail is a beautiful variety of Betta, also known as the Siamese Fighting fish.

-The Betta fish has the scientific name of Betta splendens, and it is native to freshwater settings in Southeast Asia (including Indonesia, Malaysia, Thailand, and Vietnam).
+The Betta fish has the scientific name Betta splendens, and it is native to freshwater settings in Southeast Asia (including Indonesia, Malaysia, Thailand, and Vietnam).
 There are many types of betta fish with different tail aesthetics.

 Pictures of Crowntail Betta Fish